Musicals101.com

 Actor, dancer, choreographer, film director

 Gene Kelly encouraged MGM to sign up Walters, who made his mark in Hollywood staging dances for Girl Crazy (1943), Meet Me in St. Louis (1944) and The Harvey Girls (1945).
-He proved a capable director, helming a series of musicals for MGM, including Good News (1947), Easter Parade (1948) and Lili (1953).
+He proved a capable and efficient director, helming a series of musicals for MGM, including Good News (1947), Easter Parade (1948) and Lili (1953).
 Judy Garland, Fred Astaire, and other top stars found Walters' steady, professional approach reassuring.
-His best remembered dance routine is probably Garland's jazzy "Get Happy" in Summer Stock (1950).
+His best remembered dance routine is probably Garland's "Get Happy" in Summer Stock (1950), the last great number of her long MGM career.
+Walters also directed many musicals starring Esther Williams, for which he created innovative water ballets and underwater routines.

-As the number of screen musicals declined, Walters directed High Society (1956), Jumbo (1962) and the underrated screen version of The Unsinkable Molly Brown (1964).
+As the number of screen musicals declined, Walters remained in demand, directing High Society (1956), Jumbo (1962) and the underrated screen version of The Unsinkable Molly Brown (1964).
 He also directed numerous non-musical films.
-His final movie was the comedy Walk, Don't Run (1966), the only screen project he worked on outside of MGM.
-Walters lived a relatively open homosexual life through Hollywood's most closeted decades.
+His final assignment was directing Cary Grant's last picture, Walk, Don't Run (1966), the only screen project Walters worked on outside of MGM.
+He lived a relatively open homosexual life through Hollywood's most closeted decades.
+He died from lung cancer at age 71.

 Warren, Harry